MajorOS-Geeks/Flappy_Birds/README.md

-# Flappy_Birds
-A FUN Flappy Birds game build using PyGame package.
+# Flappy_Birds - A fun game build using pygame

 # Installation
 On Linux –